 Pay close attention to lifestyle choices – diet, sleep and exercise

-Now, more than ever, it’s crucial to be sure you are doing everything you can to relieve physical stress on your body.
+When stress is high -whether external or internal, it’s crucial to be sure you are doing everything you can to relieve physical stress on your body.
 Diet, sleep and exercise are three of the most important tools you have to support your adrenal function.
 All three help stabilize hormones which in turn stabilizes mood.

 Avoid processed foods, caffeine, sugar and alcohol as much as you can.
 Fresh, organic fruits and vegetables and lean meats (locally sourced, if possible) should make up the bulk of what you are eating.
 Pay attention to when you are eating as well, to avoid spikes and dips in blood sugar levels.
 Balanced meals and snacks include protein, complex carbohydrates and healthy fats.
 And since it can be difficult to get all the nutrients your body needs from food, I recommend a daily multivitamin as well.